Corporate Compliance Program

 - Physician and Business Contracts Oversight & Monitoring Program

 This program was established to ensure departments have appropriate monitoring and oversight of their contracts in order to ensure adherence to contract terms, services and regulatory requirements.
-Our office conducts outreach and education to Medical Center leadership and physicians to provide information on the regulatory requirements that mandate oversight (Stark and Anti-kickback statutes), as well as how to best establish an effective monitoring program.
+Our office conducts outreach and education to Mount Sinai leadership and physicians to provide information on the regulatory requirements that mandate oversight (Stark and Anti-kickback statutes), as well as how to best establish an effective monitoring program.
 Our program includes oversight of the following types of contracts: Part-time physician agreements, business/consulting/administrative contracts (non-clinical), professional services (entity contracts), lease and space contracts.

 - Conflict of Interest - Staff (non-faculty) and Select Persons/Departments

-Mount Sinai Health System has an obligation to ensure that its trustees, faculty, employees and other staff adhere to the highest standards of ethical conduct free from any improper external influence or any appearance of impropriety.
+Mount Sinai has an obligation to ensure that its trustees, faculty, employees and other staff adhere to the highest standards of ethical conduct free from any improper external influence or any appearance of impropriety.
 In order to safeguard the integrity of both Mount Sinai and its constituents, Mount Sinai has adopted a rigorous conflicts policy predicated on full disclosure and appropriate management of any possible conflict of interest.
 Our office is responsible for the dissemination, collection and review of annual disclosures from staff (non-faculty), and other key persons that perform certain critical functions for the institution.
 We review specific disclosures and develop management plans, as necessary, to avoid any potential conflict of interest for the institution.

 - Conflict of Interest/990 Annual Reporting for the Board of Trustees, Corporate Officers and Key Employees